meyaley/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
 Load balancers destribute traffic evenly throughout the network to prevent overloading a particular resourse.
 This helps improve availabilty and performance of websites and applications and also prevents against DDoS attacks.
 A jump box is a gateway into a remote network.
 It is used to access and manage devices first in a secure zone before connecting to other servers and devices

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __log files___ and system __resources___.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
-- _TODO: What does Filebeat watch for?_
-Filebeat watches for log files and collects log events.
+- Filebeat watches for log files and collects log events.
 Then forwards them to Elasticsearch for Logstash for indexing.
-- _TODO: What does Metricbeat record?_
-Metricbeat records metrics and statistics and forwards them to Elasticsearch or Logstash.
+- Metricbeat records metrics and statistics and forwards them to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.